A Sound Lifetime Investing Plan

 If you need it, and if you can afford it — buy it.
 If you can get along without it, for now, save the money and buy the item later.
 This advice is especially useful when considering the purchase of a car.
 The new graduate is best served by buying an inexpensive older car and saving money towards the purchase of a newer car, rather than by borrowing big bucks to own that shiny new car today.

 Thus, your first smart investment is to eliminate debt. it is best if you avoid incurring debt in the first place, but if it is already too late to avoid that economic hurdle, then do yourself a favor and pay off that high-interest debt as soon as possible.
-Only then can you begin to save money for yourself (instead of paying it to the bank).
+Only then can you begin to save money for yourself.

 - Education.
 There are so many places where cash can be invested that it is important to avoid being scammed.
 The easiest way to avoid such traps is never to take financial advice from anyone whose trustworthiness cannot be independently confirmed.
 For example, if you choose a financial professional to offer guidance, it is helpful when someone you know recommends that broker, planner, or financial advisor.